Executive Summary

 Together, these capabilities shorten cycles while maintaining accuracy.

-Different DAM platforms approach speed optimisation in unique ways:
+Different DAM platforms approach speed optimization in unique ways:

 - Aprimo: Automates task assignment, version tracking, and approvals within its integrated Marketing Operations module.
 Predictive insights highlight upcoming bottlenecks.